hyperledger-archives/education-cryptomoji/code/part-one/README.md

 ```

 Now all of our data is linked all the way back to our original genesis block.
-If anyone attempts to tamper with the data in a block, it will change the hash
+If anyone attempts to tamper with the data in a block, the hashes will also
-that gets generated.
-Anyone checking the chain of hashes would immediately see
+have to change.
+Anyone checking the chain of hashes would immediately see that
-that one does not match.
-In order to alter old data, you would have to modify
+one does not match.
+In order to alter old data, you would have to modify not
-not only the target block, but _every_ block that came after it.
+only the target block, but _every_ block that comes after it.

 You will implement your blockchain with three related ES6 classes:
 - **Transaction**: A signed transfer of funds from one public key to another